 Founded in 1833, Stephens College believes in providing bold, ambitious young women with the tools, knowledge, and experiences they need to chase down their dreams.
 Stephens has become a leader in the creative arts by providing students with experiential learning, career preparation, and leadership opportunities in a small-college setting that emphasizes the individual and challenges everyone to pursue their most ambitious goals.

-• Stephens offers 60+ performance opportunities each year across all disciplines.
+• Stephens offers significant performance opportunities each year across all disciplines.

 • Students have the opportunity to graduate in three years by enjoying opportunities to act, dance, choreograph, and produce performances with summer intensives.

 • The Princeton Review ranks the Stephens Theatre program #9 in the country.

 • Students in the performing arts experience a mentor-apprentice relationship with professional faculty and guest artists.

 • Students learn the ins and outs of producing an entire show as part of the student-run Warehouse Theatre Company.

 • Students explore all aspects of performance, including box office management, set design, and technical theatre.

-• Okoboji Summer Theatre is Stephens College’s own professional summer theatre for Theatre, Music, and Dance majors.
-Located in a resort town in northern Iowa, ’Boji has just finished its 61st year of performances.
-Students experience all kinds of performing arts presentations with top guest artists from across the country working exclusively with students.
+• Okoboji Summer Theatre is Stephens College’s own professional summer theatre.
+Located in a resort town in northern Iowa, ’Boji has just finished its 62nd year of performances.

 Stephens students are also changing the world as writers and educators, while others are pursuing their goals in fields such as equestrian studies, marketing, and psychology as well as the health sciences.